splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

     enabled: true
 ```

-`values.yaml` is being used during the installation process for configuring Kubernetes values.
+`values.yaml` is used during the installation process for configuring Kubernetes values.

 ### Configure Splunk Enterprise or Splunk Cloud Connection
-Splunk Enterprise or Splunk Cloud connection is enabled by default, to disable Splunk Enterprise or Splunk Cloud `splunk.enabled` property must be set to `false`.
+Splunk Enterprise or Splunk Cloud Connection is enabled by default.
+To disable Splunk Enterprise or Splunk Cloud `splunk.enabled` property, set it to `false`.
-Additionally, connection parameters for Splunk Enterprise or Splunk Cloud needs to be set in `splunk` section:
+Additionally, the connection parameters for Splunk Enterprise or Splunk Cloud need to be set in the `splunk` section:

 | Placeholder   | Description  | Example  |
 |---|---|---|